Table of Contents:

 HOFFMAN: This is going to sound a little strange, but my trainer started recommending that I add moringa leaf powder to my tea.
 And that’s actually added a rich antioxidant, anti-inflammatory, and a little bit more substance such that drinking tea now feels a little bit like a snack and is super healthy.

-FERRIS: What advice would you give to a college senior about to enter the so-called “real world”?
+FERRIS: What advice would you give to a college senior about entering the so-called “real world”?

 HOFFMAN: Well, for the college senior, this is one the key audiences to which I wrote my book, The Start-Up of You, and the answer is to think about yourself as an entrepreneur, not necessarily starting a business but beginning a path that isn’t a career path but actually in fact, a set of entrepreneurial experiences by which you’re strategically defining your forward life.
 That means, looking for opportunities that change your trajectory along the variables that matter to you.
 Whether they’re economic, or mission, or people you’re working with.